petkaantonov/bluebird/API.md

 #####`Promise.resolve(dynamic value)` -> `Promise`

 Create a promise that is resolved with the given `value`.
-If `value` is a trusted `Promise`, the promise will instead follow that promise, adapting to its state.
-The promise is synchronously fulfilled in the former case.
+If `value` is a thenable or promise, the returned promise will assume its state.

 <hr>

 #####`Promise.reject(dynamic reason)` -> `Promise`

 Create a promise that is rejected with the given `reason`.
-The promise is synchronously rejected.

 <hr>